-Hunting is a safe activity and non-hunters should feel comfortable using the woods at any time of year.
-Hunting accidents among hunters are extremely rare, and accidents involving non-hunters are even more rare.
-If you plan to enjoy the outdoors during hunting season, review these tips:
+Hunting is a safe activity, and non-hunters can safely visit the woods at any time of year.
+Hunting accidents among hunters are extremely rare.
+Accidents involving non-hunters are even more rare.
+If you plan to enjoy the outdoors during a hunting season, review these tips:

 - Be safe, be seen.
-A brightly colored orange vest or hat will help you stay visible.
-Avoid wearing any earth-toned or animal-colored clothing.
-The use of blaze orange has dramatically reduced the number of hunting-related accidents in the field.
-Watch a short video on the Effectiveness of Blaze Orange.
-Remember, hunters are often active during the early morning and late afternoon when animals are most active.
-Be especially aware of your own visibility during these times when light is dim.
+A brightly-colored orange vest or hat will help you stay visible.
+Avoid earth-toned or animal-colored clothing.
+The use of blaze orange has dramatically reduced the number of hunting-related accidents.
+Watch a video on the effectiveness of blaze orange.
+Please note that hunters are often most active during the early morning and late afternoon, when game animals are most active.
+Be especially aware of your own visibility during these times, when light is dim.

 - Keep pets leashed and visible.
-Place a blaze orange vest or bandana on your pet to keep it visible.
+Place a blaze orange vest or bandana on your pet.

 - Know when and where hunting is allowed.
-Hunting season dates and regulations are published annually in the Massachusetts Guide to Hunting, Freshwater Fishing, and Trapping.
-Hunting on Sunday is not permitted in Massachusetts.
+Review hunting season dates.
+Sunday hunting is not permitted in Massachusetts.
 MassWildlife lands, including Wildlife Management Areas, Wildlife Conservation Easements, and Access Areas are open to hunting.
-Most state parks and forests are open to hunting, and many towns allow hunting on municipal lands.
-Learn about lands open to hunting in Massachusetts.
-Research the property you plan to visit beforehand to learn if hunting is allowed.
-If being in the woods during hunting season makes you uneasy, find a location where hunting is not allowed or plan your outing for a Sunday or another day outside of hunting season.
+Most state parks and forests are open to hunting, Many towns allow hunting on municipal lands.
+Learn more about lands open to hunting.
+Research the place you plan to visit to learn when hunting is allowed.
+If you are worried about visiting during a hunting season, find places to visit where hunting is not allowed, or visit on Sundays and on other dates outside of hunting seasons.

 - Make your presence known.
-Talk loudly or whistle to identify yourself as a person.
-You may also consider wearing a bell.
-If you see someone hunting or hear shots, call out to them to identify your location.
+Talk loudly or whistle to identify yourself as a person, or consider wearing a bell.
+If you see someone hunting or hear shots, call out to identify your location.

 - Be courteous.
 Once you've made your presence known, don't make unnecessary noise to disturb wildlife or hunting.
 Hunter harassment is against state law.
 Avoid confrontations with hunters.
 If you think you've witnessed a fish or wildlife violation, report it to the Massachusetts Environmental Police at 1-800-632-8075.